roshnidaksha/tp/docs/team/prathisttam.md

 **Contributions to team-based tasks:**
  * Created the centralised logger to keep track of logging's across the application
- * Did the model segment of the DG where I encapsulated the logic for how data is created, modified and sored in our application.
+ * Did the model segment of the DG where I encapsulated the logic for how data is created, modified and stored in our application.
 I used class diagrams to depict how the different classes are structured and related.
  * Helped to resize, reformat and re-upload `delete` command sequence diagrams.